gfx-rs/wgpu/README.md

 To find the full list of tests, go to the [online cts viewer](https://gpuweb.github.io/cts/standalone/?runnow=0&worker=0&debug=0&q=webgpu:*).

 The list of currently enabled CTS tests can be found [here](./cts_runner/test.lst).

+## Tracking the evolving WGSL Spec

+Take note that the WGSL standard is currently still in developement, and thus WGPU is unlikely to support all features.
+When targeting the Browser via wasm of course the Browser dictates support.
+If targeting native then Naga translates the WGSL shader.
+Naga has [a milestone](https://github.com/gfx-rs/naga/milestone/4) tracking issues related to Spec conformance.

 ## Coordinate Systems